Read this Ebook with 50 icebreakers for your next video conference.

 Before using legal video solutions in your work, check with local requirements.
 For example, check with your professional association and courts.
 In New York, the courts have used remote video in several ways, including family court and criminal arraignment actions.
 Some of these options may change as traditional in-person court activities resume.
 Since legal video conferencing expectations and rules are still evolving in many places, take the time to research requirements in your jurisdiction.

 Holding legal calls with your clients is an excellent way to improve the client experience.
 Offering a legal meeting by video conferencing is particularly powerful for distant clients and those unable to travel easily.
-To meet with clients via video conferencing, keep the following tips in mind.
+To meet with clients via web conferencing, keep the following tips in mind.

 Start by being mindful of confidential information.
 Clients expect lawyers to take steps to protect confidential information at all times.
 If you are using video conferencing, other people may overhear the conversation.
 To address this concern, take precautions like closing your office door and using headphones instead of speakers.

 Next, consider recording options.
 Taking notes during legal calls can be difficult.
 Therefore, you may wish to invite an assistant to your legal calls or suggest recording the video conferencing calls.
 Before recording a call, make sure you ask for permission first.